TL;DR

 What Is the Month-by-Month Wegovy Timeline?

 Weight loss on Wegovy follows a gradual curve, with the most rapid losses occurring between months 3 and 8 of treatment.
-The dose escalation takes about 16 to 20 weeks, meaning you do not reach the full therapeutic dose of 2.4 mg until roughly month 4 or 5.
+The dose escalation takes about 16 to 20 weeks, meaning you don't reach the full therapeutic dose of 2.4 mg until roughly month 4 or 5.
 Most patients begin seeing visible results around weeks 6 to 8.

 For a complete cost breakdown, see our semaglutide pricing comparison.